Coronavirus latest: Number of cases worldwide hits 2 million | DW | 15.04.2020

 15:17 Russian President Vladimir Putin announced a new package of measures worth 200 billion rubles ($2.7 billion, €2.5 billion) to support Russia’s businesses and regions, during an online government meeting.

-The extra financial support is for the regions and for small and medium-sized enterprises (SMEs), "if they keep employment at 90% of April 1 levels," tweeted Emily Sherwin, DW's Moscow correspondent.
+The extra financial support is for regional governments and for small and medium-sized enterprises (SMEs), "if they keep employment at 90% of April 1 levels," tweeted Emily Sherwin, DW's Moscow correspondent.

 The Russian government has already announced a corporate tax holiday for six months and a reduction of social taxes that businesses have to pay for their employees.
 Some SME business owners had criticized the level of financial support from the government.